Kiriak01/Cooperating-processes/README.md

 # Cooperating-processes
-Creating cooperating processes and have them communicate by sending data to each other through a shared memory.
+Creating cooperating processes and having them communicate by sending data to each other, through a shared memory.